Jungle Set Secrets The 10 Most Slept On Cards

 Jungle Set Secrets: The 10 Most Slept-On Pokémon Cards

 When most people think of Pokémon’s early TCG sets, the Base Set tends to dominate the conversation.
-But for collectors in the know, the Jungle expansion offers some of the most nostalgic, beautifully illustrated, and surprisingly undervalued gems in the entire franchise.
+But for collectors in the know, the Jungle expansion offers some of the most nostalgic, beautifully illustrated, and often underrated gems in the franchise.

 10. Jigglypuff – Jungle 1st Edition #54